-As life rolls into mid-September, we're moving towards the Autumnal Equinox - a season of unsettled weather, and often particularly notable for strong winds.
+I first wrote this reflection in mid-September, just before the Autumnal Equinox - a season of unsettled weather, and often particularly notable for strong winds.
 The sight of a fresh westerly breeze blowing the golden autumnal leaves off the trees is one of the great joys of creation.
-It's not so good for our green bins, as over the next few weeks Alise and I will clear tens of thousands of leaves from our lawn.
+It's not so good for our green bins, as over the next few weeks My wife and I will clear tens of thousands of leaves from our lawn.
 But the spectacle of swaying branches and showers of leaves is both wonderfully dramatic and thoroughly life affirming.